BeauJoh/thesis/source/10-chapter-2-background-information-and-related-work.md

 @sun2016 propose Hetero-Mark, a Benchmark Suite for CPU-GPU Collaborative Computing, which has five benchmark applications each implemented in the Heterogeneous Compute Compiler (HCC) -- which compiles to OpenCL and HIP which converts CUDA codes to the AMD Radeon Open Compute back-end.
 Meanwhile, Chai by Gómez-Luna et al.[@gomez2017chai], offers 15 applications in 7 different implementations with the focus on supporting integrated architectures.

-The Princeton Application Repository for Shared-Memory Computers (PARSEC) is a benchmark suite proposed by @Bienia2008.
+The Princeton Application Repository for Shared-Memory Computers (PARSEC) is a benchmark suite proposed by Bienia et al. @Bienia2008.
 It curates a set of real-world benchmarks from recognition, mining, synthesis and systems applications which mimic large-scale multithreaded commercial programs instead of the conventional types of HPC benchmark applications that achieve a high-performance.
 Its primary focus is to have a general purpose suite that assesses performance of multiprocessor CPUs over realistic application domains.
 Additionally, they identify CPU performance is tied to problem size, as such, one of the features of PARSEC is that it includes multiple problem sizes for the benchmark simulations -- **simsmall**, **simmedium** and **simlarge**.